-Use the editor "Tag management" to configure the communication.
+Use the "WinCC Configuration Studio" editor to configure communication.
 You will need at least the following components to configure the communication:

 - One channel with channel units

 - One connection

 - One process tag

 In practice, you will achieve access to the current process values of the automation system by the configured communication.